-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 01, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 01, 2021.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-A secured card is similar to a regular, unsecured credit card, but it has one main difference: It requires a security deposit.
+A secured card is similar to a regular, unsecured credit card, but it has one main difference: it requires a security deposit.
 The security deposit will become your line of credit and is typically $200 – so that means you will receive a $200 line of credit.

 The security deposit acts as collateral in case you default on your account, providing security for the lending bank.
 In most cases, you can receive your security deposit back if you pay off your bill in full and close your account or you transition to an unsecured card.

 Based on our review of cards available through CompareCards, as well as from major issuers, we’ve selected six of the best secured cards to consider.
 Most of these charge no annual fee, and the ones that do charge an annual fee offer enough value to make the fee worth it.

 - Best secured card for cash back: Discover it® Secured Credit Card

 - Best low deposit secured card: Secured Mastercard® from Capital One

 - Best secured card for no credit check: OpenSky® Secured Visa® Credit Card